elkcityhazard/andrew-mccall-hugo/content/blog/2026/08/golang-how-to-test-slog-logger/index.md

 date: 2026-08-18
 author: Andrew M McCall
 description: I explain the easiest way to test slog Handlers in Google's Go (Golang)
-summary: This is a straight and too the point guide to testing slog.TextHandler using Go's testing package for Google's Golang.
+summary: This is a straight and to the point guide to testing slog.TextHandler using Go's testing package for Google's Golang.
 publishDate: '2026-08-18T21:25:13-04:00'
 updateDate:  '2026-08-18T21:25:13-04:00'
 images: ['/images/twitter-card.png']